 I am very thankful to God for choosing Mount Sinai Hospital as the place where I spent my entire summer engaged in Clinical Pastoral Education (CPE).
-The CPE program exists to teach pastoral care in a hospital setting to students who are studying to be ordained ministers.
+The CPE course exists to teach pastoral care in a hospital setting to students who are studying to be ordained ministers.
 CPE is both a multicultural and interfaith experience that puts students in real-life ministry encounters to improve the ministry and pastoral care provided by caregivers.

 Mount Sinai Hospital is one of Chicago’s busiest level-one trauma centers.
 It was an eye-opening experience to be able to work among the poorest and most underserved people of Chicago.
 As a sociology major in college, I often read statistics about gun violence, interpersonal violence, gang violence, elder abuse, and drug abuse but I never actually experienced it firsthand as I did in this hospital setting.